List of American Physical Society prizes and awards: Lars Onsager Prize in Statistical Physics

 The Lars Onsager Prize recognizes outstanding research in theoretical statistical physics including the quantum fluids.
 The prize consists of $10,000 as well as a certificate citing the contribution made by the recipient.
 It is presented annually, beginning in 1997.
 The prize was endowed in 1993 by Drs.
 Russell and Marian Donnelly in memory of Lars Onsager and his passion for analytical results.

 Abraham Pais Prize for History of Physics

 The Abraham Pais Prize for History of Physics is given jointly by the American Physical Society and the American Institute of Physics for "outstanding scholarly achievements in the history of physics".
 The prize, named after physicist and historian Abraham Pais, has been awarded annually since 2005.

 George E. Pake Prize

 The George E. Pake Prize was established in 1983 to recognize outstanding work by physicists combining original research accomplishments with leadership in the management of research or development in industry.
 The prize is presented biennially in even-numbered years.

 Panofsky Prize in Experimental Particle Physics

-The Panofsky Prize is an annual prize given to recognize and encourage outstanding achievements in experimental particle physics.
+The Panofsky Prize is an annual prize, established in 1985, given to recognize and encourage outstanding achievements in experimental particle physics.